University-Project-Repos/.github/profile/README.md

 🤓 Fun facts:
 - [GitStats](https://github.com/R055A/GitStats) was initially deployed before a uni project including CI/CD visualising GitHub API-fetched stats for the first instance of an advanced data engineering course.
 Not the first case of unwittingly preempting assessments ahead of courses, nor the last of irony.
 - I completed more than enough credits with distinction at advanced/masters level for one if not two degrees before I could possibly officially complete a basic/bachelors degree, regardless of at least enough credits for two more degrees, including formal exchanges.
-This is given the most adverse of cirumstances, which although independently 'overcome', involves multiple consecutive severe & other significantly inhibiting injuries, including paralyses, total amnesia, motor-skill loss, sight & hand-eye coordination loss, extremely harmful and damaging - in all aspects - 24/7 wrongdoing plagues, and a lifetime of induced sleep deprivation.
-To recite this is a study in itself.
+This is given the most adverse of cirumstances, which although independently 'overcome', involves multiple consecutive severe & other significantly inhibiting injuries, including paralyses, total amnesia, motor-skill loss, sight & hand-eye coordination loss, extremely harmful & damaging - in all aspects - 24/7 wrongdoing plagues, & a lifetime of induced sleep deprivation.
+A study in itself.

 #